Scholarships

 Apply at: https://sfa.kansasregents.org/login.jsp

-The following FHTC majors are eligible for Promise-eligible:
+This is a service agreement scholarship for students.
+The following FHTC majors are eligible for Kansas Promise:

 To be eligible for the Kansas Promise Scholarship you must: